We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 LetsGetChecked tests could be a great option for people who find it hard to get health tests done due to location or price, although they may be unsuitable for people on a very tight budget.”

 A testosterone test is a simple form of blood test.
 Doctors will first conduct a physical examination, looking for signs of low or high testosterone levels.
 They may ask about medical history and any medications the person takes before ordering the blood test.

 Doctors tend to carry out tests in the morning when testosterone levels are highest.
 The blood test involves taking a sample of blood from the arm using a small needle.
 This process typically takes a few minutes.

 Some people may have to follow some special instructions before the test.
 A doctor may ask the person to stop taking prescription drugs that could affect hormone levels, such as androgen or estrogen therapies.

 Other prescription or recreational drugs and herbs and supplements may also affect testosterone levels, so people should always let the doctor know about anything they are taking.

 Doctors may order more than one test, taken on different days.
 This may help get a more accurate average of testosterone levels.

 Depending on the results, doctors may order further tests to confirm their diagnosis.

-No test will replace a doctor’s diagnosis, and at-home kits are unable to diagnose any condition that may be causing low T. Anyone who gets any abnormal values from a home test or normal values when they have clinical symptoms should see their doctor for a diagnosis.
+No test will replace a doctor’s diagnosis, and at-home kits are unable to diagnose any condition that may be causing low T. Anyone who gets any atypical values from a home test or typical values when they have clinical symptoms should speak with a doctor.

 In males, doctors may order a testosterone test if they suspect a person has low T levels.